ds-wizard/engine-backend/README.md

 ### Build & Run

-For running application it's need to run MongoDB database and set up connection in configuration file.
+For running application it's need to run Postgres database and set up connection in configuration file.

+To set up feedback with GitHub, generate an API Key on GitHub and assign it to the environment variable named `FEEDBACK_TOKEN`.

 Run these comands from the root of the project